Biometric Data Privacy Law in the State of Washington

 - Unless a business or organization has first obtained consent from an individual, an entity or individual that has enrolled the biometric data of a Washington State citizen is prohibited from selling, leasing, or otherwise disclosing this data to another person for commercial purposes unless the disclosure is consistent with the above sections, is necessary to provide product or service that was requested by the citizen, is necessary to administer, effect, complete or enforce a financial transaction at the behest of the citizen, is expressly authorized or required by a federal or state statute or a court order, is used in the context of litigation or to respond to or participate in the judicial process, or is made to a third party who is contractually obligated to not disclose a citizens biometric information.

-- An individual, business or organization who knowingly possess the biometric information of an Washington State citizen is required to take reasonable care to guard against the unauthorized use and acquisition of this information, retain a citizens biometric information for no longer than is necessary to provide the services from which the biometric identifier was enrolled, to prevent or protect against potential or actual fraud, security threats, or criminal activity, and comply with any court orders, public records retention schedule, or statute specified under state or federal law.
+- An individual, business, or organization who knowingly possesses the biometric information of a Washington State citizen is required to take reasonable care to guard against the unauthorized use and acquisition of this information, retain a citizen’s biometric information for no longer than is necessary to provide the services from which the biometric identifier was enrolled, to prevent or protect against potential or actual fraud, security threats, or criminal activity, and comply with any court orders, public records retention schedule, or statute specified under state or federal law.

 - An individual, business, or organization who enrolls a Washington State citizen’s biometric information for commercial purposes or obtains this information from a third party may not use or disclose said information in a manner that is inconsistent with the purposes for which it was collected in the first place without first obtaining consent relative to the new terms of said disclosure.

 What are the penalties for violating Code 19.375.020?